HarvardMapCollection/harvardmapcollection.github.io/index.md

 [Services](https://library.harvard.edu/libraries/harvard-map-collection) - Whether its one-on-one project support, help finding data, or image scans of our paper collection, find access to our services.

-## Projects
+## Updates

-Follow projects we have been working on or supporting recently.
+Browse our recent work or projects we have supported.

 [06/30/2022 - Mapping Cultural Difference by Ricky Sanchez](https://harvardmapcollection.github.io/mapping-cultural-difference/) - Through her 2022 May Crane fellowship, Ricky Sanchez maps the history of Latinx (or Latine) theaters in New York City.